yasinghcse/Messenger/README.md

 # Messenger
-Creating of Restful Api in Java using JAXRS
+Restful Api in Java using Jersey